opensearch-project/opensearch-protobufs/DEVELOPER_GUIDE.md

 ```

-# Protobuf Convert Tools
+# Protobuf Convert Process

-**ProtoConvertTools** consists of the following component
+**ProtoConvertProcess** consists of the following steps:
 - **Preprocessing** Preprocess downloaded [OpenSearch API Specification](https://github.com/opensearch-project/opensearch-api-specification) before convert to Protobuf-schema.
+- **Conversion** The prepared API specification is transformed into a Protobuf schema using [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
-- **Postprocessing** Postprocess the generated Protobuf files after OpenAPI to Proto conversion.
+- **Postprocessing** The resulting Protobuf files are refined and adjusted to meet the standards after the conversion.

 The [Spec Preprocessing](tools/proto-convert/src/PreProcessing.ts) includes two steps: